 We produce the rigorous critical research the field lacks — work that is willing to hold international law itself accountable.
-Our flagship publications include the annual IHL Gap Report, the World Human Rights Law Index, and the IHL Accountability Report.
+Our flagship publications include the annual International Law Gap Report, the World Human Rights Law Index, and the International Law Accountability Report.

-Annual analysis of the structural gaps in international humanitarian law — documenting specific situations where IHL failed to prevent or stop atrocities, identifying the precise legal lacunae responsible, and proposing concrete reform measures.
-The authoritative annual record of IHL's failures and the legal reform agenda they generate.
+Annual analysis of the structural gaps across all branches of international law — IHL, IHRL, international criminal law, and refugee law — documenting specific situations where the law failed to protect, identifying the precise legal lacunae responsible, and proposing concrete reform measures.
+The authoritative annual record of international law's failures and the reform agenda they generate.

 Annual ranking and assessment of national legal systems across 193 jurisdictions — measuring compliance with binding international human rights obligations, tracking year-on-year trends, and identifying the jurisdictions where legal reform is most urgently needed.
 The first index to assess both domestic and international law compliance simultaneously.

-Annual documentation of impunity in armed conflict — tracking violations of IHL that were not prosecuted, referrals blocked by Security Council veto, ICC cases that stalled, and perpetrators who escaped accountability.
-A systematic record of the accountability gap and the specific mechanisms responsible for it.
+Annual documentation of impunity across international law — tracking IHL violations not prosecuted, referrals blocked by Security Council veto, ICC cases that stalled, refugee law failures, IHRL findings ignored by states, and perpetrators who escaped accountability.
+A systematic record of the enforcement gap and the specific mechanisms responsible.

 No donor, partner, or institutional interest influences OLJA's research conclusions.
 Our funding model is designed specifically to protect editorial independence — we will not accept funding from governments whose legal systems we assess, or from institutions whose practices we critique.